GSA/idmanagement.gov/_fpki/common/01_prepare_to_migrate.md

 - **CIO** - Chief information officers
 - **CSO** - Chief security officers

-We encourage agency staff to participate in steps where their roles appear in blue, bold font.
+Agency staff are encouraged to participate in steps where their roles are listed in bold underlined font.

 {% include prepare-to-migrate.html %}